Post-Baccalaureate to Master's or Doctor of Nursing Practice

 Nurse practitioners are an integral part of today’s healthcare system.
 NP’s provide high quality, cost-effective care that results in a high level of patient satisfaction.
 Nurse practitioners practice in all 50 states and have become recognized and respected members of the healthcare community.
 Increasingly, people are choosing nurse practitioners as their regular healthcare providers.

 In Oregon, family nurse practitioners deliver critically important services especially to rural and medically underserved populations.
 Family nurse practitioners apply advanced knowledge and clinical skills in many facets of healthcare, including providing prenatal care and family-planning services; providing well-child care; obtaining medical histories and performing physical examinations; diagnosing, treating, and monitoring acute health problems and chronic diseases; ordering, performing and interpreting diagnostic studies.
-FNP’s have prescriptive rights and work in a variety of settings including hospitals, clinics, businesses, physician offices, independent nurse practitioner offices, and schools of nursing.
+FNP’s have prescriptive rights and work in a variety of settings including clinics, businesses, physician offices, independent nurse practitioner offices, and schools of nursing.

 The family nurse practitioner program has been designed to cover a combination of advanced practice core, FNP specialty courses, and doctor of nursing practice core courses.
 This combination prepares students for practice in the field and simultaneously provides a framework for clinical leadership and policy that is critical for any nurse practitioner in practice today.

-Students in this program can either take two years of full-time study and complete the MN degree and elect to get licensed as a FNP.
+Students in this program can take two years of full-time study and complete the MN degree and elect to get licensed as a FNP.
 Students may also attend for three years of full-time study and achieve the MN on the way to receiving the DNP.
 Either option offers a practice-focused curriculum that will support the career trajectory for those pursuing expert clinical practice and leadership as a family nurse practitioner.
-A post master’s certificate option is also available in this area.
+A post master’s certificate option is also available in this specialty area.